finos/morphir/docs/json-schema-backend-testplan.md

 The unit test aims to test all the ```elm mapType()``` and the ```elm mapTypeDefinition()``` methods defined in the [Json Schema Backend]('../../../src/JsonSchema/Backeng.elm')

-Test for each module would be defined in a file with the name patter <ModuleName>Tests.elm.
+Test for each module would be defined in a file with the name pattern &lt;ModuleName&gt; Tests.elm.
-For example:<br>
+For example \
 Test for BasicTypes would be  defined in a file named BasicTypesTests.elm

 ### 2. System Test (JavaScript)